The JR Nara line runs between Kyoto and Nara, the two former Imperial capitals of Japan.

-At last, we have arrived at Nara Station in less than an hour!
+At last, we arrived at Nara Station in less than an hour!
 Nara was founded in 710 by Empress Gemmei, and the ancient capital was modelled after China’s Tang dynasty of Chang’an, which was Japan’s window to the world during that era.

 Glimpses of Japanese, Chinese and Korean influences can be seen from its art and architecture in Nara.
 There’s Todaiji Temple, there’s Kasuga Taisha (the most revered Shinto shrine) and a museum of Buddhist art since Nara was the hub of Buddhism.
 But many tourists would have told you their agenda of visiting Nara is to be amongst the deers, the residents of Japan’s largest city park – Nara-koen Park.
-According to the Japanese folklore, the deers have roamed Nara for centuries, and they arrived in Japan even before the Japanese having crossed continental land bridges during the Ice Age.
-Hence the deers are seen as sacred animals believed to be the guardians of the city.
+According to Japanese folklore, the deers have roamed Nara for centuries, and they arrived in Japan even before the Japanese crossed continental land bridges during the Ice Age.
+Hence, the deers are seen as sacred animals believed to be the guardians of the city.

-The major sights can be covered on a day trip from Kyoto, but if you wish to stay over for one night, Nara has a reasonable but limited array of accommodation, so be sure to book ahead.
+The major sights can be covered on a day trip from Kyoto, but if you wish to stay over for one night, Nara has a reasonable but limited array of accommodations, so be sure to book ahead.